IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Now, add a new parameter with key (`name`) and value (`Donald`).
 Next, click `Done` to save your changes.
-Before we update the flow, let’s set the payload of the `Inject` node back to timestamp, so that the action uses the default parameter.
+Before we update the flow, let's set the payload of the `Inject` node back to timestamp, so that the action uses the default parameter.
 Finally, once you have done this, deploy the flow and check out the results in the console.
 This time it should return us the new message with the update greeting and default parameter.

 # The coolest engines out there!